evgenevolkov/Assets-market-load-balancing/README.md

 `make install`

-Otherwise, manually create a virtual environment and install dependencies from `requirements.txt`
+Otherwise, manually create a virtual environment and install dependencies from `requirements.txt`.

 # How to use: